Want to work in Italy without a visa? No problem!

-Holidays: If you want to have a week off to explore Italy, you have to pay for transport from your last camp to your holiday destination, along with food and accommodation during that time, and ACLE will pay for transport from a major Italian city to your next camp (as long as it’s in Italy).
+Holidays: If you want to have a week off to explore Italy, you have to pay for transport from your last camp to your holiday destination, along with food and accommodation during that time, and ACLE will pay for transport from a major Italian city to your next camp.

 Things you want: Sometimes tutors go out for a drink or gelato after school or on the weekends, and it’s not really fair to ask your host families to pay for that, so it’s always good to have cash on-hand.

 Insurance: For legal reasons, you need to have travel health insurance for the duration of your time with ACLE.

 Why don’t I need a visa?